aastha7055/WeatherApp/README.md

 - Displays temperature, weather description, and weather icons
 - Error handling for invalid city names and API issues

-## File Structure

-Here's a properly organized README.md file for your Weather App project:

-markdown
-Copy code
-# Weather App

-## Description
-The Weather App is a responsive web application designed to provide real-time weather conditions for any city.
-Developed using HTML, CSS, and JavaScript, this app utilizes the OpenWeatherMap API to fetch and display weather data.
-Features include temperature display, weather descriptions, and corresponding icons, along with robust error handling for invalid city names and API issues.

 ## Technologies Used
 - HTML
 - CSS